Pradeep Kumar Rawat

-Pradeep Kumar Rawat is an Indian diplomat.
+Pradeep Kumar Rawat (born 1966) is a retired Indian diplomat.

 Rawat joined the Indian Foreign Service in 1990 and served in Hong Kong and Beijing between 1992 and 1997, then in Beijing again from 2003 to 2007.
 At the end of his tour in Beijing he was deputy chief of mission.
 He later served at the Indian mission in Mauritius.